fanf2/hg64/README.md

 smallest and the largest times.
 This range can be covered by about `20 * 64 = 1280` buckets, or about 11 KiB.

-If you reduce the key size by one bit, it halves the minimum size of the histogram, and halves the maximum number of buckets.

 insertion performance
 ---------------------